 In addition to the above, all middle school or high school applicants should also submit the following information:

-1. Student population for the past three years, including for coed schools % figures for boys and girls.
+1. Student population for the current or upcoming school year and for the past three years, including for coed schools number/percentage figures for boys and girls.

-2. Number/percentage of minority students for the past three years.
+2. Number/percentage of minority students for the current or upcoming school year and for the past three years.

-4. SAT scores for the past three years, as contrasted with national averages.
+4. SAT scores for the most recent past three years, as contrasted with national and Maryland averages.
 With regard to middle schools, please provide any standardized testing results.
 Please comment on any variance from Maryland state or national averages.

-5. Number of students on financial aid and the average financial aid awarded.
+5. Number/percentage of students on financial aid and the average financial award.

 6. A description of the school’s financial aid program, its source(s) of funding, and the percentage of the school’s budget devoted to financial aid.